-For lemon curd you will need FRESH LEMONS, EGGS, CASTER SUGAR, CORNSTARCH and BUTTER.
+For lemon curd you will need FRESH LEMONS, EGGS, GRANULATED SUGAR, CORNSTARCH and BUTTER.

 This recipe uses cornstarch which is not common for all recipes.
 It helps the curd to thicken quickly and easily.
 Instead of lemon, you can use oranges, limes or grapefruit.